Our ServicesChoose a topic from the list below:

 - All new build properties will be fitted with a sprinkler system.

 - Derby Homes is also fitting sprinklers in some of our older properties that have vulnerable tenants living there.

 - Each tenant should receive a home fire safety check within three months of moving in.

 Please contact us if you require any help or advice.

 General fire safety advice

-- Do not leave litter, bikes, pushchairs or other items in the common areas of flats.
+- Do not leave litter, bikes, pushchairs or other items in hallways or other potential escape routes

 - Plan with your family how you would get out if there was a fire in your home if you are less than 4.5 meters above ground then you should have an escape window on the first floor.
 Ensure you know how to open it and that the area below is kept clear, if you have to use this way out then hang by your arms first to reduce the height - do not just jump out.

 - Keep a torch handy in case of power cuts and check it works on a regular basis.

 - When parking, consider if an emergency vehicle will able to get through or if you are parked over a fire hydrant.
 These are usually marked FH on the lid in the road or path and identified by a wall plate which has a yellow background with a black ‘H’.
 See example below.